MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

     **Notes**:
     - The provider block specifies that the [Azure provider (azurerm)](https://www.terraform.io/docs/providers/azurerm/index.html) is used.
-    - Within the azurerm provider block, version and features attributes are set.
+    - Within the `azurerm` provider block, `version` and `features` attributes are set.
 As the comment states, their usage is version-specific.
-For more information about how to set these attributes for your environment, see [v2.0 of the AzureRM Provider](https://www.terraform.io/docs/providers/azurerm/guides/2.0-upgrade-guide.html).
+For more information setting these attributes, see [v2.0 of the AzureRM Provider](https://www.terraform.io/docs/providers/azurerm/guides/2.0-upgrade-guide.html).
     - The only [resource declaration](https://www.terraform.io/docs/configuration/resources.html) is for a resource type of [azurerm_resource_group](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html).
 The two required arguments for azure_resource_group are name and location.

 ## Set environment variables